uiowa-mgb/uiowa-thesis/readme.md

 ## Development Notes

-The repo is structured so as to be relatively easy to build on a standard Linux installation.
+The repo is structured to be relatively easy to build on a standard Linux installation.
 Running `make help` shows what the build targets do.
 To run everything the following is required:
 - scons